flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="getwebhooksubscriptions"></a>
 # **GetWebhookSubscriptions**
-> FlipdishPublicModelsV1ApiResultsRestApiArrayResultFlipdishPublicModelsV1WebhooksWebhookSubscription GetWebhookSubscriptions (string clientId)
+> RestApiArrayResultWebhookSubscription GetWebhookSubscriptions (string clientId)

 Get all webhook subscriptions by your Oauth client id